 - In a stand mixer bowl with a hook attachment, bring together the flour and baking powder.
-Dissolve the sugar in the water and add it to the dry ingredients.
-If you are using baking soda, add it to the sugar water before pouring it all into the mixer bowl.
+Dissolve the sugar and milk in the water and add it to the dry ingredients.
+If you are using baking soda, add it to the sugar and milk before pouring it all into the mixer bowl.
 Once the dough starts to come together, add the starter dough.
 Mix on *Speed 2* for 3 minutes.
 Turn off the mixer, make a pocket in the middle of the dough, and add the lard or shortening.
 Put the mixer on *Stir* speed for 3-4 minutes, or until the dough becomes supple and matte.

 - Take out roughly 80g of dough to use as fermented dough for the next time you may want to make buns.

 - Divide evenly and shape the dough for your desired use.

 - A bain marie is what I use to keep the temperature from going to high.
 I place some water in a saucepan, bring it to a steady simmer, and nest the bowl over the pot, avoiding direct contact with the water and the intensity of the flames.